Therapy for High Achievers

 We’ll do this by exploring the difference between your adaptive and maladaptive high achieving and perfectionism.

-I’ll use a strong therapeutic relationship, evidence-based approaches, and plenty of compassion.
+We’ll use a strong therapeutic relationship, evidence-based approaches, and plenty of compassion.

 We’ll explore the protective patterns you’ve carried (like constant striving, fear of rest, or a loud inner critic) and what those parts are trying to protect.
 We’ll gently untangle the deeper question of worth and make space for your full, authentic self.
 We’ll explore your perfectionism and high-achieving patterns with curiosity—not judgment—identifying what energizes you and what’s keeping you stuck.
-We’ll work toward a more grounded, flexible relationship with yourself—one built on grace, self-trust, and permission to simply be.
+We’ll work toward a more grounded, flexible relationship with yourself, one built on grace, self-trust, and permission to simply be.

 “I love Jennifer!
 She has been so helpful and I really like the methods she has used to help me with my anxiety.
 I think I’ve been making good progress.
 I’m enjoying life more and my anxiety has decreased considerably.
 I really trust her, and I feel like she really listens to me and understands me.
 I feel so lucky to have found her.”